In Coronavirus War Of Words With The U.S., China Pulls No Punches

 "One of the most striking elements of Chinese diplomacy at this particular time is just how undiplomatic it's been," said Elizabeth Economy, Asia director at the Council on Foreign Relations.

-When Australia joined the U.S. in demanding an investigation into the origins of the virus in China, Hu Xijin, the outspoken editor in chief of state tabloid the Global Times, likened Australia to "chewing gum stuck on the sole of China's shoes.
+When Australia joined the U.S. in demanding an investigation into the origins of the virus in China, Hu Xijin, the outspoken editor in chief of the Global Times state tabloid, likened Australia to "chewing gum stuck on the sole of China's shoes.
 Sometimes you have to find a stone to rub it off."
 "You do not know how aggressive, how unreasonable the West can be in making up their fictions," Hu told NPR.

 A colorful provocateur who supports his country's more aggressive diplomacy, Hu justified China's more hawkish behavior as a natural response to American aggression.
 "China is getting better and better, while the future success of the U.S. is not assured," said Hu.
 "When the U.S. continually attacks China, mocks China, can you expect us to say nothing?"